canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 for a function $$f(x_1, \dots x_n)$$ of multiple variables.

-In other words, to get the differential, you add up the partial differentials of the function with respect to each of its variables, each multiplied by the differential of the corresponding variable.
+In other words, to get the differential, you add up the partial derivatives of the function with respect to each of its variables, each multiplied by the differential of the corresponding variable.

 {% capture whatisadifferential %}
 We've defined a notation for differentials, but what exactly *is* it?